joinbox/loopback-microservice-template/docs/loopback/mixins.md

   }
 ```

+The Loopback core is heavily based on mixins.
+A typical use case for mixins is inheritance (within
+an application as well as between different applications and packages).
+Loopback models do not
+support proper inheritance: the definition file is respected but the constructor function is not
+called.
+So to inherit methods, a model should define its methods via mixin.

 ### Loading

 To make the Mixins available to the models one has to either add the source dir (or the files) to the `_meta` section of the `model-config.json`: